julien-boudry/Condorcet/README.md

 | 0.9x | 5.5 | Old Stable | ❌ ℹ _Since v0.90, you should consider then it's a new project (api, engine)._
 | 0.14 | 5.5 | Old Stable | ❌ _ready for the museum_

 _All versions require Json and Mbstring extensions (or polyfill).
-Pdo-Sqlite is recommended if you need to activate the default provided driver for bigs elections (hundred of thousands of votes or more)_
+Pdo-Sqlite is recommended if you need to activate the default provided driver for big elections (hundreds of thousands of votes or more)._

 ## Supported Voting Methods
 Support both single-winner methods _(with or without the Condorcet criterion)_ and proportional methods.